Foreign Contractor Tax (FCT) is withheld on payments to foreign contractors.

 - The supply of goods and/or services to the oil and gas industry is subject to the standard 10% VAT rate.
 Certain goods or services may be VAT exempt or subject to 5% VAT.

 - International transportation is subject to 0% VAT.

 - Computer software licences, transfer of technology, and transfer of intellectual property (IP) rights (including copyrights and industrial properties) are VAT exempt.
 Other royalties may attract VAT.

 The FCT applied to interest payments to an overseas lender is 5%.
-Interest on pre-1999 loans may be exempt from FCT.
 Offshore loans provided by certain government or semi-governmental institutions may obtain an exemption from the interest FCT where a relevant double tax agreement (DTA) or inter-government agreement (IGA) applies.

 Interest earned from bonds (except for tax-exempt bonds) and certificates of deposit are subject to 5% FCT.
 The sale of bonds and certificates of deposits are subject to deemed tax of 0.1% of the gross sales proceeds.